Stochastic thermodynamic bounds on logical circuit operation: NOT Gate

 \ . \ea In the deterministic limit, when the input is $X=1$, current through the P-type transistor is inhibited, bringing the capacitor gate into effective contact with only the source reservoir with $Y=0$.
 Conversely, when the input voltage is $X=0$, current is inhibited in the other transistor and the capacitor is connected to the drain reservoir, with $Y=1$.
-All calculations performed for the single inverter are obtained using numerically exact time evolution, obtained using a Pad\'e approximation~\sct{al2010new} with a truncated Hilbert space of $16C_\mathrm{g}(V_\mathrm{d}+4)$.
+All calculations performed for the single inverter are obtained using numerically exact time evolution, through a Pad\'e approximation \cite{al2010new} with a truncated Hilbert space of $16C_\mathrm{g}(V_\mathrm{d}+4)$, and verified using kinetic Monte Carlo simulations following the Gillespie algorithm \cite{gillespie1976general}.
 For calculations where simulation times are not explicitly shown, we use time steps distributed logarithmically up to $10^{16}\beta\hbar$.